NikZar/nautes-freedomotic-dashboard/README.md

 http://nautes-dashboard.herokuapp.com/

-Since the Fredomotic API instance as a self signed certificate you first have to accept it visiting:
+Since the API instance has a self signed certificate you first have to accept it visiting:

 https://fritz.bestmazzo.it:9113